 We are a coalition of union workers, mom & pop gas station owners, small retailers, and independent American oil refiners fighting for a common sense fix to the Environmental Protection Agency’s (EPA's) flawed Renewable Fuel Standard (RFS).
-The need for significant reform has only grown over the last year as the cost of purchasing Renewable Identification Numbers (RINs) to comply with the RFS has skyrocketed, threatening some refiners' survival.
+The need for significant reform has only grown over the last few years as the cost of purchasing RINs to comply with the RFS skyrocketed, threatening some refiners' survival.

 We fight for this fix to: